Classification via Two-Way Comparisons: Introduction

-A tree $T$ is called \emph{irreducible} if, for each node $u$ in $T$, (i) at least one query in $Q$ reaches $u$, and (ii) if some class $c\in \calC$ contains all the queries that reach $u$, then $u$ is a leaf.
+A decision tree $T$ is called \emph{irreducible} if, for each node $u$ in $T$, (i) at least one query in $Q$ reaches $u$, and (ii) if any class $c\in \calC$ contains all the queries that reach $u$, then $u$ is a leaf.
+Any decision tree can easily be converted into an irreducible tree without increasing its cost, so we generally restrict attention to irreducible trees.
+As we shall see, in an irreducible tree $T$, each non-leaf node $u$ has a distinct test $X_u$ and each edge $u\to v$ has a distinct outcome, so, when convenient, we identify each node $u$ with its test $X_u$ and identify each edge $u\to v$ with its outcome ($X_u$ or $\overline X_u$).